-The proposed project is included in Southern California Association of Governments' (SCAG) 2020-2045 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) under Project ID 4120198 and SCAG's 2021 Federal Transportation Improvement Program (FTIP) under Project ID 20190010.
+The project is included in Southern California Association of Governments' (SCAG) 2020-2045 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) under Project ID 4120198 and SCAG's 2021 Federal Transportation Improvement Program (FTIP) under Project ID 20190010.
 The RTP/SCS and FTIP descriptions state that the project will widen Mt.
 Vernon bridge structure (3-4 lanes, 1 new SB lane) to accommodate new dedicated turn and bike lanes, widen Mt.
 Vernon Ave (2-4 lanes) from I-10 EB off/on-ramps to approx. 300 ft south along Mt.
 Vernon; realign Mt.
 Vernon & E Valley Blvd intersection; relocate WB on-ramp (remains 1 lane at the mainline).
-SBCTA is currently in the process of coordinating with SCAG to amend the FTIP so that the project description, as reflected in the FTIP, matches the project approval and adoption of the final environmental document.
+SCAG's regional council approved Amendment #1 of the 2020-2045 RTP/SCS and FTIP Consistency Amendment #21-06 on November 4, 2021 and July 16, 2021, respectively, which included updates to the description and cost of this project to match what is evaluated in this document.